catalyst-cooperative/pudl/docs/data_sources/index.rst

 Data Sources
 ============

-The following data sources serve as the foundation for our data pipelines.
+The following data sources serve as the foundation for our data pipeline.

 .. toctree::
    :caption: Currently Available Data